Social Security Tribunal Rules of Procedure (SOR/2022-256)

 Marginal note:Asking to reschedule a hearing

 43 (1) A party may ask the Tribunal to reschedule a hearing.
-The Tribunal must reschedule the hearing when the party meets the following conditions:
+The Tribunal must reschedule the party’s hearing when

 (a) they are asking for the first time;

-(b) they ask at least five business days before the hearing; and
+(c) they ask at least five business days before the original hearing date; and

-(c) they are available for a hearing within two weeks of the original hearing date.
+(d) they are available for a hearing within two weeks before or after the original hearing date.

 Marginal note:Explaining why the hearing needs to be rescheduled